KCaldeira/chopin_voting/README.md

 4. Bottom-elimination winner with complete elimination order
 5. First Past The Post scores (fractional method)
 6. Judge top-score patterns with statistical summaries
-7. Detailed per-judge FPTP contributions for each candidate (when `candidates_to_inspect` is specified)
-8. Summary table across all stages
+7. Summary table across all stages
-9. Report generation confirmation with file paths
+8. Report generation confirmation with file paths

 ## Dependencies

 - pandas >= 2.0.0
 - numpy >= 1.24.0
 - openpyxl >= 3.0.0

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Notes